-208.5.3 REVOCATION OF LICENSES
+208.5.2 REVOCATION OF LICENSES

-Any license issued pursuant to this policy may be immediately revoked by the Sheriff for any of the following reasons:
+Any license issued pursuant to this policy shall be revoked by the Sheriff for any of the following reasons (Penal Code § 26195):

-- (a) The licensee has violated any of the restrictions or conditions placed upon the license. - (b) The licensee becomes psychologically unsuitable to carry a firearm.

-- (c) The licensee is determined to be within a prohibited class described in Penal Code § 29800, Penal Code § 29900, Welfare and Institutions Code § 8100, Welfare and Institutions Code § 8103, or any state or federal law. - (d) The licensee engages in any conduct which involves a lack of good moral character for the original issuance of the license. - (e) If the license is one to carry "loaded and exposed," the license shall be revoked immediately upon a change of the licensee's place of residence to another county (Penal Code § 26210).
+- (a) The licensee is prohibited by state or federal law from owning or purchasing a firearm. - (b) The licensee has become a disqualified person and cannot receive such a license in accordance with the standards set forth in Penal Code § 26202. - (c) The licensee has breached any of the conditions or restrictions described in Penal Code § 26200. - (d) Any information provided by a licensee in connection with an application for a new license or a license renewal is inaccurate or incomplete. - (e) If the license is one to carry "loaded and exposed," the license shall be revoked immediately upon a change of the licensee's place of residence to another county (Penal Code § 26210).